zach-wahrer/mpv/README.md

 4. Password for development is `password`

 ### Configuration:
-This application looks for a `config.py` file located in the root directory of your project.
+This application looks for a `config.py` file located in the `app` directory of your project.
 With that in mind, structure your file to look like the example below, changing any values as necessary.
 ```
 SECRET_KEY = "super-secret-key"